Martín Carrera: Presidency

 After failing to suppress the Plan of Ayutla, Santa Anna made the decision to resign and flee the country.
 On the morning of August 9, with Santa Anna already in flight, the government opened one of his last orders handing the power of the executive over to a triumvirate made up of the president of the Supreme Court, Mariano Salas, and Martin Carrera, who once installed were to summon a congress to form a constitution.
 General Carrera, and General Romulo Diaz de la Vega, commander of the garrison at Mexico City, rejected Santa Anna's plan and rather on August 13, declared their support for the Plan of Ayutla.

-The resolution in the capital which had adopted the Plan of Ayutla designated Romulo Diaz de la Vega to choose a junta of representatives from each department and from the federal district, which was to be charged with electing a president of the republic, and to serve as his council of state.
+The resolution in the capital which had adopted the Plan of Ayutla designated Rómulo Díaz de la Vega to choose a junta of representatives from each department and from the federal district, which was to be charged with electing a president of the republic, and to serve as his council of state.
 The junta was constituted and Martin Carrera was elected president.

 Carrera attempted to abolish the traces of Santa Anna's dictatorship and forbade the commandant generals in charge of the nation's military districts from intervening in treasury matters.
 He passed a proclamation to organize the national guard, reform the army, regulate the treasury and respect personal rights.

 The Carrera government also had to deal with another uprising led by Antonio Haro y Tamariz who on the 13th of August, proclaimed for the downfall of Santa Anna, the abolishment of conscription, freedom of the press, and the summoning of a congress.
 This latest revolt flared up before news had arrived that Santa Anna had already fled.
 The leaders of the Ayutla movement, attempted to compromise with Haro y Tamariz.